-From the first of December every year our doors are open from 9am -5pm for locally grown christmas tree sales and the opportunity to browse for gifts in our welcoming log fired cabin gallery.
-We believe in you, taking the time to find that perfect tree and our family sales team are more than happy to help you choose it couldn't be easier.
+From the first of December every year our doors are open from 9am -5pm for locally grown christmas tree sales and the opportunity to browse for gifts in our welcoming log fired gallery.
+Our family sales team are more than happy to help you choose your perfect tree.

 So what tree should you buy?
 Choose from one of our many locally grown trees below:

 Europe's original and most popular Christmas tree.
 Distinctive broad, soft, dark green needles with a white underside.
 Beautiful shape, bushy appearance, and excellent needle retention.
 Holds it's needles very well.

 The Noble Fir is a good retainer of its needles and has an attractive blue colour.
 They have an excellent shape and are quite broad with evenly spread branches.
 They also give off a beautiful scent.

 Lodge Pole Pine

 A cheerful green colour, tinged slightly with yellow.
 The lodgepole pine is a tall, slender evergreen with a straight trunk and it's long needles and cones give a lovely pine smell to any room.
 Excellent needle retention.